chiangwe/HpSpUCB/README.md

 Path: ./Dataset/D_hry/D_syn
 The simulation generator is list in the next section.
+There are 4 fields, which are latitude, longitude, timestamp, and Grid Index (Arm).
 This directories include all the simulated datasets, that is presented in the manuscript.
 ![Optional Text](./Figure/Simulation_Parameters.png)